-Reports should be made at ethicsandcompliance@ferrara.com, by calling 800-461-9330, or at the webpage ferrara.bz/ECHotline.
+Reports can be made anonymously either by calling 800 461 9330, or at the webpage ferrara.bs/ECHotline.

-G. Noncompliance with the Code: FCC reserves the right to verify and audit Suppliers' compliance with the Code.
+- G. Noncompliance with the Code: FCC reserves the right to verify and audit Suppliers' compliance with the Code.
 If FCC becomes aware of any actions or conditions that are not in compliance with the Code, FCC reserves the right to demand corrective measures.
-FCC reserves the right to terminate an agreement with any Supplier who does not comply with the Code.
+FCC reserves the right to terminate an agreement with any Supplier who does not comply with the Code. - H. Cyber Security.
+It is essential that Suppliers safeguard the integrity and security of FCC and their own systems and comply with the relevant laws and regulations.
+Suppliers must inform FCC (and any applicable domestic agency such as the National Cyber Security Centre for those engaged to work on our assets and sites in the UK) if they become aware of any cyber security incident that affects or has the potential to affect FCC data.